-Common species include the Aedes vexans, also known as the inland floodwater mosquito.
-Mosquitoes that breed in floodwater habitats usually become a problem about seven to 10 days after a heavy rain, and subside in about a week or two.
+Common floodwater mosquito species include Aedes vexans, also known as the inland floodwater mosquito.
+Mosquitoes that breed in floodwater habitats typically become problematic about seven to 10 days after heavy rain and subside within a week or two.

-Floodwater mosquitoes also breed in containers.
-Aedes albopictus, the Asian tiger mosquito, prefers the insides of old tires where dirty water collects, and Aedes triseriatus prefers treeholes that gather rainwater.
+Floodwater mosquitoes can also breed in containers.
+Aedes albopictus (the Asian tiger mosquito) prefers the insides of old tires where dirty water collects, and Aedes triseriatus favors tree holes that gather rainwater.